AaronBunch/MazeSolver/README.md

 indicator).
 Whereas the solutions and solution_lengths attributes contain only the successful attempts.
 So use the progress indicator to choose n for get_forays().

+## Known Issues

+1. Bafflingly, every so often, after successfully solving the maze many times, the maze walker takes off seemingly at random, walks through walls, across paths, until it runs off the edge of the maze and raises an IndexError.
+I have not figured out what causes this behavior.
+Re-running the solver navigates the maze without incident.